svidlak/node_react_app/README.md

 ## Introduction

-> This small project is built with React + Redux + Sagas on client, Nodejs + Express + Mongoose on the backend
+> This small project is built with React + Router + Redux + Sagas on client, Nodejs + Express + Mongoose on the backend

 ## Code Samples